codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

 The argument `--display-name` should be set to match the value of `Package/Identity/Name`, the argument `--publisher` should be set to match the value of `Package/Identity/Publisher` and the argument `--publisher-display-name` should be set to match the value of `Package/Properties/PublisherDisplayName`.

+Check out how to version your package in the [Microsoft documentation](https://docs.microsoft.com/en- us/windows/uwp/publish/package-version-numbering).
+Note that per Microsoft Store requirements applications are not allowed to have a version with a revision number (last digit of the version) other than zero.

 ```yaml
 scripts:
   - name: Build windows